-A downside of the wide availability of information instantly and for free on the internet is the erosion of intellectual property rights and increase in plagiarism.
+One downside of the widespread instant and free availability of information on the Internet is the erosion of intellectual property rights and the inevitable increase in plagiarism.

-To combat this, it is essential that we ensure our students (and we ourselves) avoid plagiarism and respect copyright rights by adequately citing sources used.
+To combat this, we must ensure our students avoid plagiarism and respect copyright rights by adequately citing sources used.